Wyk951117/object-detection/report.md

 #try:
 1. reading materials about anchor boxes (and scales), might come up with something espeically for human since current anchor boxes are intended for various objects.

+#observation:
+1. It seems that scales are used for literally three scales of objects in am image (large, medium, small) while anchor boxes are for predicting the offset of objects.

+#try:
+1. consider increasing the number of scales;
+2. might use K-clustering later for the choices of anchor boxes.